19hours/sg-statutes/Acts/Land Surveyors Act.md

 ## PART VI

-17\.
-[Repealed by Act 37/2004 wef 30/03/2005]

-18\.
-[Repealed by Act 37/2004 wef 30/03/2005]

-19\.
-[Repealed by Act 37/2004 wef 30/03/2005]

-20\.
-[Repealed by Act 37/2004 wef 30/03/2005]

-21\.
-[Repealed by Act 37/2004 wef 30/03/2005]

-## PART VII

 MULTI-DISCIPLINE AND CORPORATE PRACTICE

 ### Licence for multi-discipline and corporate practice

-22\.—(1) Subject to the provisions of this Act, the Board may grant a licence to any limited corporation to supply survey services in Singapore if —
+17\.—(1) Subject to the provisions of this Act, the Board may grant a licence to any limited corporation to supply survey services in Singapore if —

 (a) the memorandum of association of the corporation provides that a primary object of the corporation is to supply survey services;

 (b) it has a paid-up capital of at least $1 million;

-[21/2005 wef 30/01/2006]

 (c) the articles of association of the corporation provide that a prescribed number or proportion of the directors of the corporation shall be registered surveyors or allied professionals;

-[37/2004 wef 31/03/2005]

-(d) [Deleted by Act 37/2004 wef 31/03/2005]

-(e) the business of the corporation, so far as it relates to survey work in Singapore, will be under the control and management of a director of the corporation who —
+(d) the business of the corporation, so far as it relates to survey work in Singapore, will be under the control and management of a director of the corporation who —

 (i) is a registered surveyor who has in force a practising certificate; and

-[37/2004 wef 31/03/2005]

-(ii) is authorised under a resolution of the board of directors of the corporation to make all final survey decisions on behalf of the corporation with respect to the requirements of this Act, the rules or any other law relating to the supply of survey services by the corporation; and
+(ii) is authorised under a resolution of the board of directors of the corporation to make all final survey decisions on behalf of the corporation with respect to the requirements of this Act or any other law relating to the supply of survey services by the corporation; and

-[37/2004 wef 31/03/2005]

-(iii) [Deleted by Act 37/2004 wef 31/03/2005]

-(f) the corporation is insured against professional liability in accordance with section 26 and the rules made under section 47.
+(e) the corporation is insured against professional liability in accordance with section 21 and the rules made under section 38.

-[35/98; 34/99]
+[35/98; 34/99; 37/2004; 21/2005]

 (2) Subject to the provisions of this Act, the Board may grant a licence to any unlimited corporation to supply survey services in Singapore if —